 What to do if you're not being paid enough

 The National Minimum Wage is a specific hourly rate that includes your basic pay, plus extra money such as incentives and bonuses.
 If you get a regional allowance (like London Weighting) rolled on top of your basic pay, that doesn't count.
 Neither does extra money for shift working or overtime.

 All employees have the right to be given a document setting out how their pay is calculated.
 If you think you're not getting what you are entitled to, try talking to your employer, who may have made a simple mistake.
-If this doesn't help, or if you don't want to speak to your employer, you can call the Pay and Working Rights helpline on 0800 917 2368.
+If this doesn't help, or if you don't want to speak to your employer, you can contact Acas for help.